-The council undertakes a range of measures to ensure that its supply chains are free from modern day slavery, including:
+The Council undertakes a range of measures to ensure that its supply chains are free from modern day slavery, including:

-- Maintaining a central register of all of the council's contracts; - Applying the Standard Selection Questionnaire (developed by the Crown Commercial Service) which includes a self-certification element to the tendering process.
+- Maintaining a central register of all of the Council's contracts; - Applying the Standard Selection Questionnaire which includes a selfcertification element to the tendering process.
 This is used to assess suppliers' policies and practices on slavery and human trafficking, and covers the requirements under the Modern Day Slavery Act.
-It can also identify whether a supplier has been convicted of an offence under the Act; - Legal contracts, which suppliers and contractors will enter into with the city council, will include an additional clause where relevant and appropriate requiring those suppliers and contractors to hold a whistle-blowing policy, to allow staff to report all suspected illegal activity including, but not limited to modern slavery and human trafficking.
-As with all contracts that are put out to tender, a draft contract is made available at the tender stage so that prospective suppliers and contractors are wholly aware of the council's position. - Conducting supplier assessments on a regular basis throughout the life of a contract, including reviews of suppliers' policies and practices on slavery and human trafficking. - Ongoing contract monitoring includes the potential to invoke sanctions against suppliers who seriously violate the council's expectations, including the termination of the business relationship.
-Suppliers guilty of a conviction under the Act will be excluded from participating in the council's procurement opportunities for a period of five years. - All invitations to tender for business with the council will include the following statement:
+It can also identify whether a supplier has been convicted of an offence under the Act; - Legal contracts, which suppliers and contractors will enter into with the City Council, will include an additional clause where relevant and appropriate requiring those suppliers and contractors to hold a whistle-blowing policy, to allow staff to report all suspected illegal activity including, but not limited to modern slavery and human trafficking.
+As with all contracts that are put out to tender, a draft contract is made available at the tender stage so that prospective suppliers and contractors are wholly aware of the Council's position. - Ongoing contract monitoring includes the potential to invoke sanctions against suppliers who seriously violate the Council's expectations, including the termination of the business relationship.
+Suppliers guilty of a conviction under the Act will be excluded from participating in the Council's procurement opportunities for a period of five years. - All invitations to tender for business with the Council will include the following statement: